tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

  ![Unlock wallet step 4](Images/unlock-4.png)

-10. At the bottom left of the app, click on "Change network" and select `kovan`.
-Note that if `kovan` was not selected when you change the network, you should unlock your wallet address again by following steps `6` to `8`.
+10. Next, verify that you are connected to the `kovan` network.
+At the bottom left of the app, click on "Change network" and select `kovan`.
+Note that if `kovan` was not already selected when you change the network, you will be required to unlock your wallet address again by following steps `6` to `8`.

  ![Change network](Images/change_network_kovan.gif)